wencruz/ModuleManager/Managing-dynamic-modules.md

 KSP loads parts in a few phases:

+### IMMEDIATLY

+During this phase all the .cfg files, including those for PART files are loaded up by the game.
+After this, any `KSPAddon` modules that are declared as being run during this phase are run.
+This includes module manager, which gives it a chance to edit the loaded .cfg files

 ### The LOADING scene

-This is when the Squad monkey is shown up on the screen, right as soon as you start up KSP.
-During this phase all the .cfg files, including those for PART files are loaded up by the game.
+This is when the Squad monkey is shown up on the screen.

+For each module defined within a part, KSP will:
+1. Construct the object and the modules within it
+2. Call `OnAwake`
-For each module defined within a part, KSP will construct the object, call `OnAwake` to get things going, and then call `OnLoad`, passing in the `ConfigNode` for all the MODULEs as defined in the PART config, and finally call `GetInfo` for each module.
+3. Call `OnLoad`, passing in the `ConfigNode` for all the MODULEs as defined in the PART config
+4. Then call `GetInfo` on each one
+5. Clone the part, strip off all functionality except models, and store the model for use as an icon.
+6. Store the constructed part in the `PartLoader` class, within the `AvailablePart` object.

+### Adding a part in the editor (either VAB or SPH)